 For each new archive database, at least one corresponding login area has to be configured (Access to Indexes -> New…)

 The storage manager helps to perform storage tasks and build efficient views of the different libraries.

 The Archive Plan is the core instrument to configure your Archive(s).
 It connects to the storage pool, archive index and filters (if used).
 This is also where the user groups who have access are specified.
 There are options for volume use, scanning, verify and deleting after archiving.
 The important features for preview generation and metadata import are also part of the archive plan.

 P5 Archive offers the benefit of customizable thumbnails and proxies.
 Depending on your point of view and the use of the Archive, this can appear as unnecessary or absolutely vital.
 Archives of financial, business or scientific data might not need any form of a preview.
 In media production, video and broadcast, on the other hand, this can be the most important key to the Archive because it is the way that material is identified.

 Either way, the decision needs to be taken at the very beginning of the implementation and influences the size of the archive index considerably.

 Disk and Tape Scalability and Price

-LTO Tape has the advantage of scaling very easily, since new empty tapes can simply be added to a library.
+LTO Tape as Archive storage has the advantage of scaling very easily since new empty tapes can simply be added to a library.
 There are also expandable libraries on offer, making it easy to grow.
 Speed and simultaneous operations can be achieved by adding drives.
 P5 supports drive parallelization to almost multiply the throughput.
 Expanding disk RAID storage is more expensive, as new RAID systems need to be put in place.
 When reaching certain limits, infrastructure needs to be expanded and that can add tremendous effort and cost.